 50 incredible things to do in Dubrovnik Croatia

 With its historic old town, lovely pebbly beaches, tiny islands in the vicinity, and wine-growing Konavle valley, Dubrovnik is one of the best known, and most visited towns in Croatia.
-It’s a perfect place to visit either for a day, or longer.
+It’s a perfect place to visit either for a day or longer.

 Our family lives near Dubrovnik, and we visit it often, at least two, three times a year.

 Sometimes we are discouraged with crowds, and high prices, but all in all, we always find Dubrovnik lovely, and kind of inspiring.
 And besides, the weather down south is always better than in Istria where we live.